Evan-Hocking/DigitalSynthRebuild/README.md

 ```
 This will launch Open Synth in a desktop window.

+### Custom Modules

+To add your own modules, place `.mjs` files in the `Documents/OpenSynthModules` folder.
+A `template.mjs` is provided as a starting point, but it is ignored by the app.

 ## Development

 - The main Electron entry point is [`main.js`](main.js).